 Scotswood Bridge is an important link between the west sides of Newcastle Upon Tyne and Gateshead.
-Take a step back in time to 1967 when the bridge first opened.

 Chain Bridge over the River Tyne